 With differential pressure, we are talking about a type of pressure which – as the name suggests – specifies the difference between two pressures.
 Differential pressure gauges, therefore, have two process connections.
 They are used, for example, in the monitoring of filter and pump systems.
 With this type of pressure, it is also possible to determine the fill level in a closed tank – This is derived from the difference between the total pressure (liquid column + gaseous phase) and the pressure of the gaseous phase.

+Now we know the different types of pressure that exists.
+How does a pressure gauge work?
 Even though a pressure gauge looks like a stopwatch, measuring time is not what it does.
-A pressure gauge is essential, since it shows the pressure in a liquid or gas in a process or a machine on an analogue scale.
-From the reading it can be determined if the current pressure in the system is still acceptable.
-Without pressure gauges, machines wouldn’t be as reliable and predictable as they are with them.
+A pressure gauge is essential since it shows a liquid or gas pressure in a process or a machine on an analogue scale.
+There are (again) three types of pressure gauges that are most likely suits your need;

 The pressure gauges above function in different ways.
-Besides functionality, they differ themselves in size.
+Besides functionality, they differentiate themselves in size.
 40, 63, 80, 100 and 160 mm are the most common diameters.
-Pressure gauges also differ themselves in scale range.
+Pressure gauges also differentiate themselves in scale range.
 This varies from 0 … 0,5 mbar to 0 … 6.000 bar.
 Depending on needs, the materials are chosen.
 For example, there are pressure elements made of brass, stainless steel or special materials.
-The connection is also completely customized to best fit the situation.
+The connection is also completely customised to fit the situation best.